kazurayam/UsingMaterialsInKatalonStudio/TS06_GlobalVariable.MATERIAL_REPOSITORY.md

     mr.putCurrentTestSuite(testSuiteId, testSuiteTimestamp)
 ```

-Having a redundant directory layer by timestamp is useful because it enables us to retain all the materials created by previous test suite runs chronologically.
-I imitated this directory structure of the `Reports` directory of Katalon Studio.
+*Having a redundant directory layer with timestamp is useful because it enables us to retain all the materials created by previous test suite runs chronologically.
+This enables us to reuse the materials created by previous test suite runs*.

+I imitated the directory structure of the `Reports` directory of Katalon Studio.
 ![Reports](./docs/images/Reports.png)